BBC Shop

-BBC Shop is an online retailer owned by BBC Worldwide, the commercial arm of the BBC and operating in the US & Canada.
-It sells BBC Worldwide published products, and selected BBC-related products published by third parties, including DVDs, books, audiobooks, toys and clothing.
+BBC Shop is an online retailer owned by BBC Studios, the commercial arm of the BBC and operating in the US & Canada.
+It sells BBC Studios published products, and selected BBC-related products published by third parties, including DVDs, books, audiobooks, toys and clothing.
 It is self-funded and returns profits to the BBC to be reinvested in programmes and services.